-For example, according to Article 56 of the Korean Labor Standards Act, an employer must pay 50% of the Ordinary Wage plus the Ordinary Wage for overtime, night and weekend work performed by the employee.
+For example, according to Article 56 of the Korean Labor Standards Act, an employer must pay 50% of the Ordinary Wage plus the Ordinary Wage for overtime, night, and weekend work performed by the employee.
 For an article on the definition of “employee” under Korean Law please see: Definition of Employee under Korean Law.

 Ordinary Wage in Korea